Supporting families and people living with autism

 across age – across spectrum – across Hertfordshire

-harc is the Hertfordshire branch of the National Autistic Society (NAS).
+NAS Hertfordshire is a branch of the National Autistic Society (NAS).
 We are volunteers who provide support to individuals and their families and campaign for better local services for those living with autism in Hertfordshire.
 We do this because we want the potential of all people with autism to be fulfilled and recognised, and for individuals and families to receive the support and understanding they need.

 We have more than 450 member families and offer support to people of all ages.
 Knowing that autism impacts on the lives of all family members, when campaigning we are advancing the rights of an estimated forty thousand local people whose lives are affected by living with autism.